System thinkers and their ideas

-“The sociological tradition suggests two alternatives: either persons [think actors] or actions [think roles].”
+“The sociological tradition suggests two alternatives: either persons or actions.”

-He proposed the basic elements of a social system are communication acts about a code that lead to decisions that sustain that code-centric system.
+Luhmann chose neither, he proposed the basic elements of a social system are communicative events about a code that lead to decisions that sustain the system.

 Read Luhmann’s ideas for more.

-Luhmann’s view of systems is well-nigh diametrically opposed to that of general system theory and cybernetics.
+It is well-nigh diametrically opposed to that of classical cybernetics.

 Jürgen Habermas (born 1929) was a critic of Luhmann’s theory of social systems

 He developed the social theory of communicative reason or communicative rationality.